You wake up one morning thinking it’s the same as any other day. Then you notice some drains aren’t acting the way that they should, and it hits you.

 More specifically, if too many people are using the water at once, it can cause an overflow.
 This can be especially common during holiday vacations, where more people than usual are using the shower, the bathroom toilet, and the faucet than what would be typical.
 Likewise, heavy seasonal rainfalls can cause water to leak from your yard into the tank, which can overflow if there’s no room left.

-Alternatively, your tank could be leaking, or even clogged because a) your tank hasn’t been pumped for a long time or b) the helpful bacteria that is naturally found in septic tanks, and that helps break down solids, has itself worn away.
+Alternatively, your tank could be leaking or even clogged because a) your tank hasn’t been pumped for a long time or b) the helpful bacteria that is naturally found in septic tanks and that helps break down solids has itself worn away.
+Fortunately, there are methods you can use to help fix these problems.

 What Can I Do to Fix the Problem?

 That depends.
-If your Montgomery County septic system has been pumped in the last year or so, most likely you can bet on rainfall or too much water use being the culprit.
+If your Montgomery County septic system has been pumped in the last year or so, most likely, you can bet on rainfall or too much water use to be the culprit.
 If this is the case, we advise waiting it out for a short while; the problem should resolve itself in a few days, especially if you keep your water use to a minimum.
-If the situation does not resolve itself soon, a clog or leak may be to blame, in which case you should call your local septic service right away.
+However, if the situation doesn’t resolve itself quickly, an underlying issue may ultimately be responsible.
+While there are ways you can help prevent the problems in the future, a professional service will be required to service your septic tank right away.

-In the meantime, try to relax, and call Montgomery County’s leading septic installation crew today if you need any assistance!
+In the meantime, try to relax, and call Montgomery County’s leading septic installation crew if you need assistance!
+The Delaware Valley Septic, Sewer, & Storm team specializes in septic tanks, sewers and storm inspections for your property.
+Contact us today to receive your quote!